BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

-To train under a masked modeling regime, we sample a binary temporal mask $\mathbf{M} \in \{0,1\}^{T}$ that selects a proportion $p$ of time steps to be masked.
-For masked positions, the token is replaced by a shared learnable embedding $\mathbf{z}_{\text{mask}}$:
+Here, $\mathbf{W}_{\mathrm{embed}}$ is a trainable linear mapping that ensures all time-step tokens are represented in a shared space suitable for attention.
+To enforce contextual inference, a binary mask $\mathbf{M} \in \{0,1\}^T$ hides a proportion $p$ of time steps.
+Masked tokens are replaced by a shared learnable embedding $\mathbf{z}_{\mathrm{mask}}$:

+This design mimics partial observability in temporal data, teaching the model to reconstruct missing moments from surrounding dynamics.